northbrookjs/deprecated-northbrookjs/PLUGINS.md

 of your packages to NPM using git.

 1. Check if you have a clean git history (avoid accidental releases)
+2. Run `npm test`
-2. Find all packages that have not previously been released
+3. Find all packages that have not previously been released
-3. Bump the version number of all packages (using compatible or semantic versioning)
+4. Bump the version number of all packages (using compatible or semantic versioning)
-4. Ask for you to login to NPM (`npm login`)
+5. Ask for you to login to NPM (`npm login`)
-5. Publish the packages to NPM
+6. Publish the packages to NPM
-6. Generate git tags for each package
+7. Generate git tags for each package
-7. Generate a changelog for each package
+8. Generate a changelog for each package
-8. Push changes back to your `master` branch
+9. Push changes back to your `master` branch

 ```
 # used as